 For more places to walk in Wichita, including Themed Walking Trails and the Old Town Sculpture Walkabout, see Where to Walk in Wichita.

 Sweet places to go on dates: dessert shops in Wichita

 Sweets for the sweethearts!
 Do you or your date have a sweet tooth?
 Going out for dessert instead of dinner is just as much fun and will save you a lot of money.
 Try these local places:

 Churn and Burn specializes in ice cream and coffee.
 It’s just south of Kellogg on Oliver Street, and stays open in the evenings.
 Prices are in the $6 to $8 range per item.

 Milkfloat in Delano serves from-scratch desserts, craft sodas, ice cream and coffee, and direct origin loose-leaf teas.
-Looks amazing!
+It’s a fun place, and the desserts are incredible.
 Open hours vary depending on the season, but it looks like they don’t close until 10 p.m.
 Monday through Saturday.
 (It’s closed on Sundays.)

 Freddy’s Frozen Custard is a national chain now, but it’s first location is still operating near 21st and Tyler in Wichita.

 Hurts Donut Fun name, fun donuts, good atmosphere.
 Relax on a comfy couch or pull up a table and have a Hurts Donut.
 They have two locations – northwest and northeast Wichita.